klavinslab/Aquarium-High-Throughput-Culturing/ABOUT.md

 # Aquarium High Throughput Culturing, version 0.0.1

-his workflow automates the execution of a high throughput microbial culturing experiment.
+This workflow automates the execution of a high throughput microbial culturing experiment.
 This assesment will phenotypically characterize the genetically modified culture under the user defined experimental conditions.
 It will generate a virtual 96 well plate with sorted representations of experimental microbial cultures.
 The sorting algorithm groups replicates by input item and induction conditions, with the consideration of manual pipetting. [[Download](Aquarium-High-Throughput-Culturing.aq)] [[Github Repo](https://github.com/klavinslab/Aquarium-High-Throughput-Culturing)]

 &copy; University of Washington